yichizhang/yichizhang.github.io/_posts/2014-12-21-app-compiles-but-crashes-on-device.markdown

 Wouldn't work.

 Finally, I realized that the problem could be, I didn't link 'AddressBook.framework'.

-So I went to the Target; added 'AddressBook.framework'; cleaned project and cleaned build folder.
+So I went to the Target; added 'AddressBook.framework' to 'Linked Frameworks and Libraries'; cleaned project and cleaned build folder.

 Ran the app on my device; the app still crashes, but it wouldn't just disappear without any useful information.
 I got information about the error.